celetavaro/gcfinal/codebook.md

-To load the tidy_data.txt file in R, use the read.table() function since it was generated with write.table().
+To load the tidy_data.txt file in R, use the read.table() function since it was generated with write.table(). i.e. read.table("tidy_data.txt", stringsAsFactors = FALSE)

 ## Variables

+There are a total of 81 variables and 180 total measurements.
+The values for each measurement represent the mean of the representative variable

 Measurements in this dataset come from the Galaxy S smartphone's Gyroscope and Accelerometer in the X, Y, and Z planes (X, Y, Z appended to end of variable name in each direction).
 Variable names that are in the time domain start with the